MatthisManthe/radiomics_CFFL/README.md

 One needs to create a ```/runs``` folder for experiment folders to be created every time a code is ran, containing everything related to this experiment instance (tensorboard, model weights, copy of the config file, etc.).

 ## Dependencies
-The list of python modules and versions used in the experiments can be found in the ```/requirements.txt``` file.
 The main frameworks used are essentially
 - Pytorch
 - Numpy